Healthy New Year’s Resolutions for MCAS: Setting Small Goals That Actually Work

 Some may encourage you to limit your screen time after the sun goes down.

-I want you to think about how you can replace your screen time with a better habit.
-What can you add in?
+Think about how you can replace your screen time with a better habit.

 Remember, you want to reduce restrictive resolutions and focus on what you want to add instead.